compgeolab/website/index.md

 [{{ config.location.university }}][usp], Brazil.
 We are experts in solving **inverse problems** in the field of **Geophysics**, particularly in **gravity and magnetic methods** (AKA potential-field methods).
+Inverse problems are the means by which geoscientists **image the inside** of the Earth and other planets.
-For example, determining the inner density distribution of the Earth from measured disturbances in the Earth's gravity field.
+For example, we are able to determine the inner density distribution of the Earth from measured disturbances in the Earth's gravity field.
-These are the main tools used by geoscientists to **image the inside** of the Earth and other planets.

-We also specialize in building **open-source scientific software**.
+We are also champions of **open science** and all of our research and teaching efforts are symbiotic with the development of **open source software**.

+{{ macros.figure("images/research-highlights.jpg", caption="Example research outputs. <strong>Top left:</strong> automatic detection of anomalies in magnetic microscopy data. <strong>Top right:</strong> compilation of airborne magnetic data for Antarctica. <strong>Bottom left:</strong> a tesseroid (spherical prism) discretized with our adaptive algorithm for gravity modeling. <strong>Bottom right:</strong> estimated Moho depth for South America from gravity data (left) and the misfit with seismological estimates (right).", alt="Figure with four panels.
+Top left is a map showing red and blue blobs and black squares surrounding each one.
+Top right is a map of Antarctica with red and blue points overlaid covering a large portion of the continent.
+Bottom left is a spherical 8-sided prism on top of the globe with white lines showing how it's broken up irregularly.
+Bottom right are two maps of South America, one colored green to yellow representing the Moho depth, larger around the Andes and smaller in towards the Atlantic coast, the other has scattered colored dots showing larger differences in the Andes and smaller elsewhere." ) }}

+## Open source

-Our team works on several tools and projects, both developing tools in-house and contributing across the larger scientific ecosystem:
+Our team works on several tools and projects, both developed in-house and across the larger scientific ecosystem:

 * [**Fatiando a Terra**][fatiando]: A collection of Python tools for geophysics.
 The Fatiando tools are the heart of most of our research and